-57 WHEREAS, this state should undertake a comprehensive study to consider whether 58 enactment of the Model State Code of Military Justice, or some parts thereof, would benefit 59 the Georgia National Guard, could help facilitate total force integration and interoperability, 60 could prepare members being called to federal status to meet their responsibilities and uphold 61 the standards required under the federal Uniform Code of Military Justice, or could provide 62 any other beneficial purpose.

-63 NOW, THEREFORE, BE IT RESOLVED BY THE GENERAL ASSEMBLY OF GEORGIA that there is created the Joint Study Committee to Review and Recommend 64 Necessary Changes to the Georgia Code of Military Justice to be composed of 11 members 65 66 as follows: three members of the House of Representatives to be appointed by the Speaker of the House of Representatives; three members of the Senate to be appointed by the 67 President of the Senate; and five members to be appointed by the Governor, including one 68 69 judge advocate in the Georgia Army National Guard, one judge advocate in the Georgia Air 70 National Guard, one district attorney or assistant district attorney, one attorney who practices 71 primarily in the area of criminal defense, and one at-large member.
-The Governor shall designate a member of the committee as chairperson of the committee.
-The chairperson shall 72 73 call all meetings of the committee.

-BE IT FURTHER RESOLVED that the Adjutant General of Georgia and his or her staff shall work with the committee to provide information and data as required by the committee to facilitate its work and to assist in the formulation of its recommendations.

-BE IT FURTHER RESOLVED that the legislative members of the committee shall receive 77 the allowances authorized for legislative members of interim legislative committees but shall 78 79 receive the same for not more than five days unless additional days are authorized.
-The public members of the committee who are not public employees shall receive from 80 81 legislative funds a daily expense allowance as provided in subsection (b) of Code Section 45-7-21 of the O.C.G.A.
-Any public employees who are members of the committee shall 82 receive no compensation from legislative funds but may be reimbursed for expenses by their 83 84 employers.
-The funds necessary to carry out the provisions of this resolution shall come from the funds appropriated to the Senate and the House of Representatives.
-In the event the 85 committee makes a report of its findings and recommendations, with suggestions for 86

-- 87 proposed legislation, if any, such report shall be made on or before December 1, 2014, at - 88 which time the committee shall stand abolished.
+- 55 Code of Military Justice and 23 other states are actively reviewing such for possible - 56 enactment; and - 57 WHEREAS, this state should undertake a comprehensive study to consider whether - 58 enactment of the Model State Code of Military Justice, or some parts thereof, would benefit - 59 the Georgia National Guard, could help facilitate total force integration and interoperability, - 60 could prepare members being called to federal status to meet their responsibilities and uphold - 61 the standards required under the federal Uniform Code of Military Justice, or could provide - any other beneficial purpose. - NOW, THEREFORE, BE IT RESOLVED BY THE SENATE that there is created the Senate - 64 Study Committee to Review and Recommend Necessary Changes to the Georgia Code of - 65 Military Justice to be composed of three members of the Senate to be appointed by the - 66 President of the Senate.
+The President of the Senate shall designate a member of the - 67 committee as chairperson of the committee.
+The chairperson shall call all meetings of the - 68 committee. - 69 BE IT FURTHER RESOLVED that the Adjutant General of Georgia and his or her staff - shall work with the committee to provide information and data as required by the committee - 71 to facilitate its work and to assist in the formulation of its recommendations. - 72 BE IT FURTHER RESOLVED that the members of the committee shall receive the - 73 allowances authorized for legislative members of interim legislative committees but shall - 74 receive the same for not more than five days unless additional days are authorized.
+The - 75 funds necessary to carry out the provisions of this resolution shall come from the funds - appropriated to the Senate.
+In the event the committee makes a report of its findings and - 77 recommendations, with suggestions for proposed legislation, if any, such report shall be - made on or before December 1, 2014, at which time the committee shall stand abolished.